 - having visitors at your house

-- going somewhere new, such as the dentist
+- going somewhere new, like the dentist

 - switching between toys, activities or tasks

-- eating new foods.
+- eating new foods

 to help your child understand can be useful.